Tutorial

 from asgikit.responses import respond_json

-from selva.web import controller, get, FromPath
+from selva.web import get, FromPath

-@controller # (1)
+@get("hello/:name") # (1)

-async def hello(self, request: Request, name: Annotated[str, FromPath]):
+async def hello(request: Request, name: Annotated[str, FromPath]):

 await respond_json(request.response, {"greeting": f"Hello, {name}!"})